zilishen/documentation/content/nms/nginx-agent/nginx-agent-in-container.md

 ### Build Images with NGINX Agent and NGINX Plus
 Building an NGINX Agent bundled with NGINX Plus image requires an NGINX Plus license.
 NGINX Plus licenses are provided as `.crt` and `.key` files and must be renamed to `nginx-repo.crt` and `nginx-repo.key`, respectively.
 Begin by creating the `build` directory under the NGINX Agent source root directory (`[PATH_TO_NGINX_AGENT_SRC_ROOT]/build`).

-In the NGINX Agent source root, execute:
+In the NGINX Agent source root, run the following command:
 ```
 $ mkdir build
 ```